how does alcohol affect sleep 1

 Disrupted internal body clock

-Our body’s internal clock, known as the circadian rhythm, regulates our sleep-wake cycle and various physiological processes.
+Our body’s internal circadian rhythm regulates our sleep-wake cycle and various physiological processes.
 Alcohol can disrupt this delicate balance by altering the timing of our sleep-wake cycle.
 The sedative effects of alcohol may cause us to fall asleep earlier than usual, but as its effects wear off, it can result in a delayed circadian rhythm.
-This delay can make it challenging to maintain a consistent sleep schedule and can create difficulties in aligning our natural sleep-wake cycle with societal or work demands.
+This delay can make maintaining a consistent sleep schedule challenging and create difficulties in aligning our natural sleep-wake cycle with societal or work demands.

 Increased Risk of Sleep Disorders